Have you noticed that most play involves two hands? Baby development hand control plays a key role in brain stimulation and happiness.

-Through the ages conventional wisdom figured out the importance of this kind of play without the aid of PET scans and other fancy devices.
-Now, science verifies what our forefathers (and mothers) have always known.
+Through the ages, parents and caregivers figured out the importance of hand play.
+Now, science verifies what many had discovered.
 Babies need to play with two hands.

 Encouraging hand clapping

 Holding toys that need both hands (large balls, stuffed animals)

 Gently rubbing both your baby hands over textured surfaces and shaped objects

 Banging on toy drums (or upturned pots) with both hands.